 We are located on the Lower Northside of the city at 716 Copeland Avenue, La Crosse, WI 54603 across from The Loggers baseball field, next to The Salvation Army.

 Our Saturday service, Great Vespers, begins at 5:00pm.
 Every Sunday we celebrate Orthros (Matins) promptly at 8:45am.
 Divine Liturgy, our main worship service, begins at 10:00am.
 Special feast days are celebrated throughout the year.
 Please see our calendar for more information.
 You are strongly encouraged to wear a mask or face covering in church for the protection of those who cannot wear a mask, have a weakened immune system, or cannot receive the vaccine.
 Try to physically distance yourself as best as possible while in church.
-If you have the symptoms of COVID-19, or suspect you might have been exposed to someone who has COVID-19, please do not come.
+If you have the symptoms of COVID-19, or suspect you might have been exposed to someone who has COVID-19, please stay home and watch our livestream instead.
 If you are uncomfortable with a crowded church, we are having the service live streamed in the basement.
 You can come up for Holy Communion at the appropriate time or else at the end of the Liturgy.
 Please let Fr.
 Dionysios know that this is your plan.